Skip to main content

 If aging is cooking, the environment is the oven.

 Temperature controls speed.
-Colder aging is slower and more subtle; warmer aging is faster and can push a cheese into intensity before it’s ready structurally.
+Cold aging is slower.
+Warm aging is faster and can push a cheese too hard.

-Light is mostly the enemy: it encourages temperature drift and can degrade flavors.
+Light is mostly the enemy.
+It changes temperature and can dull flavor.
 Traditional caves are dark for a reason.

 Aging Categories

-One of the easiest ways to learn aging is to taste “the timeline.”
-The same style of cheese at different ages teaches your palate faster than any paragraph.
+One of the easiest ways to learn aging is to taste the same cheese at different ages.
+That teaches your palate faster than reading about it.

 Five wedges of the same cheese variety at different aging stages arranged from left to right - fresh white at 1 month, pale yellow at 6 months, golden at 12 months, amber crystalline at 24 months, deep orange with visible crystals at 36 months, each labeled with age